-According to my grandfather, "it doesn't make much sense differentiating between mother and baby snakes" why because they are both poisonous and none of them shows mercy.
+According to my grandfather, "it doesn't make much sense differentiating between mother and baby snakes".
+Why?
+Because a snake is a snake and none of them shows mercy.
 In other words, evil is evil and must not be tolerated in any way or form.
-In Africa, "one does not follow the footprints in the water" why because "A log thrown into the water does not become a crocodile".
+In Africa, "one does not follow the footprints in the water".
+Why?
+Because "a log thrown into the water does not become a crocodile".
 Also, "too much roaming about deprived the male rat of its fat".

 As it was in the beginning, so it is today and so it shall remain till thy kingdom come.
-Homosexuality remains and will forever remain a great taboo in Africa why because in Africa, "Two male hippos do not stay in the same pond".
-Every wise man in Africa today, knows the difference between pounded yam and faeces why because in Africa, "faeces are just food for flies".
+Homosexuality remains and will forever remain a great taboo in Africa.
+Why?
+Because in Africa, "Two male hippos do not stay in the same pond".
+Every wise man in Africa today knows the difference between pounded yam and faeces.
+In Africa, "faeces are just food for flies".

-Although we preach against the attacks (both physical and verbal) on gay people in Africa today, we also preach against homosexuality as an act on the continent why because homosexuality (just like several other bad behavioral choices people make in this life) attacks the very core of what makes us Africans.
+Although we preach against the attacks (both physical and verbal) on gay people in Africa today, we also preach against homosexuality as an act on the continent.
+Why?
+Because homosexuality (just like several other bad behavioral choices people make in this life) attacks the very core of what makes us Africans.
 Homosexuality attacks our culture and traditions and reduces us to nothing but flies on faeces.
-I know in several western countries homosexuality has gained several deep roots to the point where homosexuality has become a normal part of everyday life.
-People in western countries have come to accept the "belief" that some people were born to be homosexuals.
-However, as I said earlier on, we Africans are not ready to accept homosexuality as part of everyday life why because homosexuality goes against nature and in Africa (a land full of nature and life), anything that goes against nature, goes against life and anything that goes against life is evil and must be destroyed.
+I know in several western countries homosexuality has gained deep roots to the point where homosexuality has become a normal part of everyday life.
+People in western countries have come to accept the "belief" that some people were born homosexuals.
+However, as I said earlier on, we Africans are not ready to accept homosexuality as part of everyday life and the reason is because homosexuality goes against nature and in Africa (a land full of nature and life), anything that goes against nature goes against life and anything that goes against life is evil and must be destroyed.

-Several countries in Africa today are under high pressure from Western countries such as the United States.
-America and Co want all African countries to legalize homosexuality and allow homosexuals into our communities.
+Africa has come under high pressure from Western countries such as the United States.
+America and Co want all African countries to legalize homosexuality and allow homosexuals into our communities and everyday lives.
 America, France, and Co are threatening to cut foreign aid to any country in Africa that fails to legalize homosexuality.
-Somewhere last year, Ghana came under very high pressure to legalize homosexuality but luckily for Ghana, the leaders of the country stood up tall on their feet and said NO. This year Ghana has once again come under pressure from the United States and other western countries to legalize homosexuality.
+Somewhere last year, Ghana came under high pressure to legalize homosexuality but luckily for Ghana, the leaders of the country stood up tall on their feet and said NO. This year Ghana has once again come under pressure from the United States and other western countries to legalize homosexuality.

 Although we preach against it, it is beginning to gain roots in Africa today all thanks to western countries like the United States (and a very big 'thank you' to 'brother' Obama).
-Parents are afraid to send their children to go live in boarding houses (especially in high schools) why because most of these children graduate from school but return home as gay people.
+Parents are afraid to send their children to go live in boarding houses (especially in high schools) and the reason is because most of these children graduate from school but return home as gay people.
 The spread of homosexuality is also creating several breeding grounds for pedophiles, extreme perverts, pornography, etc. in Africa today.
-In other words, our young children are being sexually molested by pedophiles and perverts (who come mostly from western countries in the name of "tourism") while our culture and traditions are being destroyed right in our own faces.
-This is how western countries including the United States continue to work very hard just to destroy the very core of what makes us Africans.
+In other words, our young children are being sexually molested by pedophiles and perverts (who come mostly from western countries in the name of "tourism") while our culture and traditions are being destroyed right in our very faces.
+This is how some western countries (including the United States) continue to work very hard just to destroy the very core of what makes us Africans.